-Semester(s): 2 Prerequisite: None Grade Level(s): 9 Algebra I establishes the foundation for higher mathematics courses.
+Algebra I is designed to expand on basic mathematical skills of Algebra.
 Students are introduced to the basic language of algebra: the study of linear equations and inequalities, polynomials, radical expressions, systems of equations and inequalities, as well as quadratic functions.
-Students will develop problem solving and critical thinking skills as they make sense of and solve problems throughout the course.
+Students develop problem solving and critical thinking skills as they make sense of and solve problems throughout the course.

-40173S1/40173S2 Honors Algebra I
+Honors Algebra I

-Semester(s): 2 Prerequisite: None Grade Level(s): 9 Honors Algebra I covers all the topics of Algebra I with a more in-depth approach to problem solving.
+Honors Algebra I includes all the topics of Algebra I with a more in-depth approach to problem solving.
 Additional content and rigor demand a faster pace for instruction and learning.